 - Are they familiar with the attendance and absence policies?

 - Do they know how to log attendance?

 - Do they know how and when to apply disciplinary procedures?

 Before you can hope to tackle an absence problem at your business, you must try to learn the root cause.
-Data is invaluable – we recommend using a time and attendance system to keep track of hours and leave.
+Data is invaluable here, so we recommend using time and attendance software to keep track of staff hours and leave.

-We also reckon it’s worth trying out a few office initiatives to try to cut down on the length and frequency of illnesses and injuries picked up in the workplace.
+It's also worth trying out a few initiatives to try to cut down on the length and frequency of illnesses and injuries picked up in the workplace.
 Not all your efforts will be successful, but by gathering feedback from your staff you'll stand a better chance at finding something that works for your business.

 Training and communication are the final two steps you need to get right - and they're perhaps the most important of all.